linsyking/vscode-joj-tools/README.md

 Install it through VS Code Extension Market.

 You also need to install Python3 beforehand if you haven't.
+If you use Windows, please add python scripts to PATH while installing python.

+## Usage

+Open your homework folder where the code to submit is.
+Then use the extension to run your code.

 ## Known Bugs